mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 >
 > Peco: A little.

-We learn later on in episode 10 that Smile came up with this song when they were children, as a theme song for the Hero that Peco frequently described and protrayed.
-Peco has forgetton the tune completely, similar to how he's lost sight of his purpose.
+We learn later on in episode 10 that Smile came up with this song when they were children, as a theme song for the Peco's hero persona.
+Peco has forgetton the tune completely, mirroring how he's lost sight of what makes him the hero.

 ![](images/ping-pong/e10_hero_song.png)